PIYUSH-BHAVSAR/agrosarthi_openrl/README.md

 ### Real-World Relevance

-India has 140 million smallholder farms.
-A trained policy from this environment could be distilled into advisory systems that recommend actions at each stage of the season — fertilizer timing, irrigation scheduling, disease response — grounded in the actual soil and climate state of a given farm.
+India has 140 million smallholder farms. nd climate state of a given farm.

 ---